-The Middle-Market Investment Committee, comprised of Richard Ressler (Chairman), Jeffrey A. Cerny, Kyde Sharp and Bilal Rashid, along with the investment committee for SBIC I LP (the "SBIC Investment Committee"), comprised of Messrs.
-Rashid, Cerny, and Tod Reichert, are responsible for the evaluation and approval of all debt and equity investments made by us directly or through our wholly owned subsidiaries, as appropriate.
+The Middle-Market Investment Committee, comprised of Richard Ressler (Chairman), Jeffrey A. Cerny, Kyde Sharp and Bilal Rashid, is responsible for the evaluation and approval of all debt and equity investments made by us, including ultimate asset allocations to us.